All of our clinical research must adhere to strict rules and regulations.

 - the European Commission's Clinical Trials Directive (2001/20/EC)

 - Medicines for Human Use (Clinical Trials) Regulation 2004

 - Human Tissue Act 2004

 Research in the NHS

-Research involving NHS patients, staff, information or facilities must comply with the Research Governance Framework for Health and Social Care.
-It is subject an ethical review at both local and national levels.
+Research involving NHS patients, staff, information or facilities must comply with the UK Policy Framework for Health and Social Care Research.
+It is subject to an ethical review at both local and national levels.

 The NHS Health Research Authority oversees the overall structure and operation of research ethics governance across the UK.
 Research Ethics Committees across the UK serve specific regions and are responsible for reviewing university research projects.
 The Multicentre Research Ethics Committee reviews large scale multicentre clinical research projects.

 All clinical researchers receive Good Clinical Practice (GCP) training to protect the rights and safety of research participants.
 The training is renewed every two years.